Norway's International Climate and Forest Initiative (NICFI)

 - To promote the conservation of primary forests, due to their particular importance as carbon stores and for their biological diversity.

 The application process consists of two stages.

-(2) a full project document for invited applicants that have been selected based on the concept note.
+(2) Submission of a full project document for invited applicants that have been selected based on the concept note.

 Concept notes are currently being accepted, and should describe the essence of the project.
 The format of the concept note can be found here.

 Norway has pledged up to NOK 3 billion a year to reducing emissions from deforestation and forest degradation in developing countries.